G3n-Avocato/Darkly/Open redirect/Ressources/README.md

-# XSS (Cross-site Scripting) Redirect social network

--- a revoir, est ce que la mauvaise gestion des redirections sur un site web est du xss,  a discuter
+# Open redirect

 Unvalidated redirects and forwards are possible when a web application accepts untrusted input that could cause the web application to redirect the request to a URL contained within untrusted input.

 ## Breach type

 * A01:2021 - Broken Access Control
     * CWE-601: URL Redirection to Untrusted Site (Open Redirect).
 It refers to the security weakness where an application redirects users to a location specified by an attacker-controlled URL.

 ## How to find the flag
 * Go to the homepage `http://192.168.56.101/index.php`